ningyang-li/SpaAG-RAN/README.md

-**This article is my first work published in an SCI journal.
+**This article is my first work published on an SCI journal.
 To be honest, there must be some deficiencies in technical innovation and English writting.
 I will keep working hard in this field.
 Please feel free to comment if you find any problems. : )**

 # SpaAG-RAN
 **Spatial Attention Guided Residual Attention Network for Hyperspectral Image Classification** [Source](https://ieeexplore.ieee.org/abstract/document/9684915)